Electric Car acronyms: what are the most important ones in electric mobility

 Electric mobility is rapidly emerging as one of the most promising solutions to address challenges related to environmental sustainability and reducing greenhouse gas emissions.
 As the demand for electric vehicles(EVs) increases, it has become critical to understand the acronyms and abbreviations used in the industry.
 These abbreviations not only facilitate communication among experts, but also help consumers navigate the various options available.
 Below, we will explore in detail the most significant acronyms, including terms related to electric power.

 The term BEV refers to battery electric vehicles.
-These vehicles run exclusively on electricity stored in rechargeable batteries.
+These vehicles run exclusively on electricity stored in chargeable batteries.
 They do not have an internal combustion engine and, as a result, do not emit greenhouse gases during operation.
 BEVs are considered one of the most environmentally friendly mobility solutions, as they produce no direct emissions and can be powered by renewable sources.

 PHEVs are plug-in hybrid vehicles that combine an internal combustion engine with one or more electric motors.
-The distinguishing feature of these vehicles is the ability to recharge the battery via an electrical outlet, allowing significant distances to be traveled in all-electric mode before the combustion engine kicks in.
+The distinguishing feature of these vehicles is the ability to charge the battery via an electrical outlet, allowing significant distances to be traveled in all-electric mode before the combustion engine kicks in.
 PHEVs offer greater flexibility than BEVs, as they can also run on conventional fuel when the battery is discharged.

 The acronym MHEV stands for light hybrid vehicles.
 These vehicles primarily use an internal combustion engine, supported by an electric unit that improves fuel efficiency and reduces emissions.
 However, MHEVs cannot travel in purely electric mode; the electric motor serves mainly to assist the combustion engine during acceleration and to recover energy during braking.